Flipkart Offers Up to 50 Percent Smartphone Buyback Guarantees at Rs. 49

 Why Game of Thrones Creators Writing Star Wars Might Be a Bad, Bad Idea

-The Flipkart Super Value Week has started, giving customers the "best value" for their next mobile phone purchase.
-The new offer, which will run until March 24, offers buyback guarantee at Rs.
+The Flipkart Super Value Week, giving customers the "best value" for their next mobile phone, has kicked off and will continue till March 24.
+As part of the promotion, Flipkart offers buyback guarantee on mobile phones at Rs.
 49 (down from Rs.
-149), and no-cost EMI option via Bajaj Finserv.
+149), and no-cost EMI options via Bajaj Finserv.
 Also, there are exchange offers on various handsets and extended warranties on a large number of TVs and home appliances.
-Mobile phones that are a part of the new Flipkart offer include iPhone X, Redmi Note 5, Redmi Note 5 Pro, Samsung Galaxy S9 Plus, Google Pixel 2 XL, Honor 9 Lite, Moto X4, Oppo F5, Vivo V7 Plus, and Lenovo K8 Plus among others.
+Popular mobile phones that are a part of the new Flipkart offer include iPhone X, Redmi Note 5, Redmi Note 5 Pro, Samsung Galaxy S9 Plus, Google Pixel 2 XL, Honor 9 Lite, Moto X4, Oppo F5, Vivo V7 Plus, and Lenovo K8 Plus among others.

 Under the Super Value Week, Flipkart is offering up to 50 percent of buyback guarantee to give customers a guaranteed future value of their handsets and make it easy to upgrade to their next phone.
 The list of models that are available with up to 50 percent buyback value includes the Google Pixel 2 XL, Vivo V7+, Mi MIX 2S, Moto X4 64GB, and the Galaxy S8.
 However, the buyback value for the iPhone X is set at up to Rs.
 50,000.
 Customers buying the Samsung Galaxy S8 Plus can also avail a buyback value of up to Rs.
 24,500, while the Google Pixel 2 comes with a buyback value of up to Rs.
 22,000.
 Similarly, there is buyback guarantee for handsets, including Moto X4, Redmi Note 5 Pro, Vivo V7, iPhone 8, Oppo F5, Lenovo K8 Plus, iPhone 7, Honor 9 Lite, and the Redmi Note 5.